Identify potential shelter locations

 Your new project opens.
 A pop-up may appear, offering a guided tour of the user interface.

 - If necessary, close the Step-by-Step Guided Tours pop-up.

 Next, you'll add data to your new project.
 There are several ways to add data.
 The first is a spreadsheet of current shelter locations in Houston.
 The addresses are saved in a spreadsheet, which you'll upload to Business Analyst.
 Then, you'll add web maps of evacuation zones and floodplains.

 - On the ribbon, click Add Data and choose Import File.

-The Import File pane opens in place of the project pane.
+The Import File pane appears in place of the project pane.

-- Click Browse and locate the houston-shelters CSV file.
+- For Select a file to import, click Browse.
+Browse to and double-click the houston-shelters CSV file.